Demographics of Spain: Foreign population

-As of 2024, Spain had a foreign population of 6,581,028.
-The largest groups of foreigners were those of Moroccan, Romanian, British, Chinese and Italian citizenship.
+As of 1 January 2025, Spain had a foreign citizens population of 6,911,971.
+The largest groups of foreign citizens were those of Moroccan, Colombian, Romanian, Venezuelan and Italian citizenship.

-Meanwhile in 2024, Spain had a foreign-born population of 8,915,831, being those born in the Americas the largest group, and Europe being the second most common continent of origin after South America.
+Meanwhile, as 1 January 2025, Spain had a foreign-born population of 9,464,210, being those born in the Americas the largest group, and Europe being the second most common continent of origin after South America.